Property Rights & Housing Protections in Texas

 Regulatory Agencies: Oversight and Enforcement

 The Texas Real Estate Commission (TREC) is the primary state agency overseeing real estate transactions, licensing, and enforcement of ethical standards.
+TREC regulates real estate brokers, sales agents, and property managers, ensuring compliance with state law.

-Local authorities, such as county appraisal districts and city code enforcement offices, also play a role in regulating property use, zoning, valuation, and safety standards.
+Local authorities, such as county appraisal districts and city code enforcement offices, play a role in regulating property use, zoning, valuation, and safety standards.

 General Legal Issues: GAAP Accounting, Contracts, Fraud, and Deception